roboconf/roboconf.github.io/en/user-guide/plugin-script.md

 These variables will be inserted by Roboconf.

-# Action script and parameters
+# Action Scripts and Parameters

-Parameters are passed to action scripts (eg. start.sh, stop.py, update.perl ...) using environment variables, that respect naming conventions.
+Parameters are passed to action scripts (e.g. start.sh, stop.py, update.perl ...) using environment variables, that respect naming conventions.

 ## Global environment-related variables